BIONF/fDOG/README.md

 _**NOTE:** After adding new taxa into *fdog*, you should [check for the validity of the new data](https://github.com/BIONF/fDOG/wiki/Check-data-validity) before running fdog._

+# fDOG-Assembly

+*fDOG-Assembly* is an extension of *fDog* that enables searching for orthologs directly within unannotated genome assemblies.
+For more details about *fDOG-Assembly*, please refer to our [wiki page](https://github.com/BIONF/fDOG/wiki/fDOG-Assembly).

 # Bugs
 Any bug reports or comments, suggestions are highly appreciated.
 Please [open an issue on GitHub](https://github.com/BIONF/fDOG/issues/new) or be in touch via email.